andreasdominik/HermesMQTT.jl/docs/src/details.md

 In the HermesMQTT framework this is controlled by two mechanisms:

 The `config.jl` defines a constant `const CONTINUE_WO_HOTWORD = false`.
-`false` is the default and hence continuation without hotword is enabled by default.
+`false` is the default and hence continuation without hotword is disabled by default.
 To completely disable it for your skill, just set the constant to `false`.
 The second mechanism is the return value of every single skill-action.